-Create a new repository

-A repository contains all project files, including the revision history.
+Create a new repository A repository contains all project files, including the revision history.
 Already have a project repository elsewhere?
 Import a repository.
 Required fields are marked with an asterisk ().

-Repository template

-PyMoDAQ/pymodaq_plugins_template

-Start your repository with a template repository's contents.

-Include all branches

-Copy all branches from PyMoDAQ/pymodaq_plugins_template and not just the default branch.

-Owner Repository name 📀 PyMoDAQ 👻 / pymodaq_plugins_myrepo

-pymodaq_plugins_myrepo is available.
+Repository template PyMoDAQ/pymodaq_plugins_template Start your repository with a template repository's contents.
+Include all branches Copy all branches from PyMoDAQ/pymodaq_plugins_template and not just the default branch.
+Owner Repository name PyMoDAQ pymodaq_plugins_myrepo pymodaq_plugins_myrepo is available.
 Great repository names are short and memorable.
 Need inspiration?
-How about verbose-octo-pancake ?

-'''

-Description (optional)

-'''

-(i) You are creating a public repository in the PyMoDAQ organization.
+How about verbose-octo-pancake?
+Description (optional) Public Anyone on the internet can see this repository.
+You choose who can commit.
+Private You choose who can see and commit to this repository.
+Grant your Marketplace apps access to this repository PyMoDAQ is subscribed to 1 Marketplace app.
+Travis CI (auto-installed) Test and deploy with confidence (i) You are creating a public repository in the PyMoDAQ organization.
 Create repository